 Procedure

 The task was conducted using MouseTracker software (Freeman & Ambady, 2010) and was structured to closely resemble the cognitive load task used by Mattek, Whalen, Berkowitz, and Freeman (2016), which used a single digit (low load) or seven digit sequence (high load).
-The trials were self-initiated; that is, the participant initiated each trial at their own pace by clicking the “start” button at the bottom of the screen.
+The trials were self-initiated; the participant initiated each trial at their own pace by clicking the “start” button at the bottom of the screen.
 After initiating the trial, a fixation cross appeared (1000 ms), then participants viewed an image matrix consisting of 2 or 6 images (low or high load, respectively) with either emotional or non-emotional properties (equal number of trials) for 4000 ms (Figure 1).
 Participants were instructed to remember these images for the duration of the trial (i.e., until the memory probe at the end of the trial).
 After the image matrix, a happy, angry, or surprised face appeared for 1000 ms, and the participants categorized the face as positive or negative using the computer mouse.
 Finally, a single image probe appeared (5000 ms), and participants used the computer mouse to indicate whether the image probe was present in the previous image matrix by clicking either yes (i.e., the image was present) or no (i.e., the image was not present).
 The experimenter guided participants through a practice face rating and memory probe trial, after which they completed a total of 144 trials, and their mouse movements were recorded throughout.
 Notably, in two-choice designs, maximum deviations are often conceptualized as a measure of response competition for ultimately unchosen responses (Calcagni, Lombardi, & Sulpizio, 2017; Freeman, Dale, & Farmer, 2011; Hehman, Stolier, & Freeman, 2015).

 Stimuli